-Based on the results of the 2021 equalization study, PVR issued 42 reappraisal orders, from the 2022 equalization study PVR issued 98 reappraisal orders (this reflects the change to a COD only reappraisal trigger).
-The recently published results of the 2023 equalization study projects that PVR will send out 157 reappraisal orders in the summer of 2024, representing approximately 62% of Vermont municipalities.
+The recently published results of the 2024 equalization study projects that PVR will send out 152 reappraisal orders in the summer of 2025 based on municipal CODs, representing approximately 60% of Vermont municipalities.

 As briefly discussed in the prior section, there is concern about the significant need for reappraisal in Vermont and the availability of professionals needed to perform the work.
-As seen in Table 9, in the past 10 years there have been approximately 17 reappraisals completed each year.
+As seen in Table 9, in the past 10 years there have been approximately 19 reappraisals completed each year.
 It is becoming increasingly difficult for towns that require a reappraisal to reappraise in a timely manner.
 It is noted that in recent years a town that is ordered to reappraise will likely be unable to complete the reappraisal within a one- or even two-year timeframe, as such towns may have calculated equalization statistics that fall outside of the statutory bounds for several years.
 Towns are currently booking reappraisals for calendar years 2026 - 2029.
-Table 10 indicates the last year of reappraisal for towns in Vermont, there are two towns that have not reappraised since 2005.
-The average last year of reappraisal in Vermont is 2015.
+Table 10 indicates the last year of reappraisal for towns in Vermont.
+There are 60 towns (24%) that had their last reappraisal more than 15 years ago.
+The average last year of reappraisal in Vermont is 2016.